srivassumit/Gitbot/README.md

 3. add the url of your Heroku app which we just deployed in the `Payload URL` box. leave the `Content type` and `Secret` as it is.
 4. Choose the `Let me select individual events` option in the `Which events would you like to trigger this webhook?` section and select only the `Pull requests` option.
 5. Leave the `Active` checkbox selected and click on `Create Webhook`.
 6. Done!
-Now the App deployed on Heroku will be able to receive a call from GitHub whenever a new Pull Request is `[opened, closed, reopened, edited, assigned, unassigned, review requested, review request removed, labeled, unlabeled, synchronized]` on any repository on your organization on GitHub.
+Now the App deployed on Heroku will be able to receive a call from GitHub whenever a new Pull Request is `[assigned, unassigned, review_requested, review_request_removed, labeled, unlabeled, opened, edited, closed, reopened]` on any repository on your organization on GitHub.

 ### Add Slackbot and Incoming Webhook in slack
 1. Create a [Slack App](https://api.slack.com/apps/new) in your Slack workspace.
 Choose a app name and workspace for your App.